Updated January 2026 — UK & London Rates

 All construction cost calculators on this page are maintained by Signature Build Properties, a London-based design and build contractor with 15+ years of experience across all London boroughs.
 Rates are reviewed quarterly against BCIS data, Federation of Master Builders surveys and live tender returns.
 As a result, our figures reflect current market conditions for 2026.

-Our extension cost calculator London uses base rates of £2,200 to £3,800/m² with location multipliers for inner London, outer London and UK regions.
-Our stamp duty calculator reflects the April 2025 changes in full, including the reverted nil-rate bands and the 5% additional dwelling surcharge.
+Our extension cost calculator London uses base rates of £2,300 to £4,000/m² with location multipliers for inner London, outer London and UK regions.
+Our stamp duty calculator reflects the April 2025 rate changes in full, including the reverted nil-rate bands and the 5% additional dwelling surcharge, which remain in force throughout 2026.
 Furthermore, our material calculators are based on BS EN 771-1 standard brick dimensions and BS EN 206 concrete mix design ratios.

 If you would like a fixed-price quote for your project, our team covers Hayes, Ealing, Hounslow, Richmond upon Thames and Surrey.
 Contact us for a free site visit with no obligation.